mmmsued/gemalde/README.md

 This mod adds paintings and animations to Minetest.
 Search in minetest inventory for »gemalde« and place the node.
 Then scroll through the images with right mouse button.

 You can store your own images in the folder »textures«.
-The file format must be ».png« and the file names follow the pattern »painted_ContinuousNumber«.
+The file format must be ».png« and the file names follow the pattern »gemalde_ContinuousNumber«.

 <img src="screenshot.png">